Cart 0

 OR_bg.png

-Essays and Interviews for Rabbit are solicited and managed by the Essays Editor (AJ Carruthers) and Interviews Editor (Amelia Dale) respectively.
+Interviews for Rabbit are solicited and managed by our Interviews Editor, Amelia Dale.
 These provide a showcase for discussions of research, poetics and practice that directly relate to nonfiction poetry.
-We encourage experimental engagements.
-We welcome essay and interview pitches to our Managing Editor, Jessica Wilkinson.
+We would love to feature discussions with poets about their new poetry publications.
+We are also interested in ‘conversations’ between poets as well as Q&A interviews.
+Send pitches to us by emailing us here.

-NB.
-We are able to pay all Australian contributors.
-International contributors receive copies of the journal.
+We are only able to pay all Australian contributors.